- The Great Depression and the Beauty Routine

 The 1930s is the middle ground between the Jazz Age and WWII.
 Correctly, I should title this Makeup During the Great Depression, but that sounds, well, depressing.
 But I don’t want to ignore the fact that that was exactly what was happening.
-Between the stock market crash of 1929 and the beginning of WWII, the lack of money, especially for African-Americans, affected beauty routines.
+Between the stock market crash of 1929 and the beginning of WWII, the lack of money affected beauty routines.

-And it was especially tight for the African-American community.
-They faced an estimated 50% unemployment rate during the decade, a significantly higher rate than other demographic.
+And it was especially tight for the African American community.
+They faced an estimated 50% unemployment rate during the decade, a significantly higher rate than other demographics.
 Low employment rate and very low wages for those that were employed made the home beauty routine more difficult.

 Makeup sales, even in these tough times, did actually increase during the Depression, especially lipstick.
 This is sometimes called the lipstick effect.
 When there is an economic downturn, the relatively low cost of a lipstick makes it more affordable, as opposed to other items women use to lift their spirits like a new dress or shoes.

 The 1930s saw a boost in advertising by cosmetic companies.
 Although there was a depression, personal appearance was still important, so there were plenty of advertising dollars coming from makeup companies.
 A beautiful woman in a makeup advertisement was always common, but in the 1930s, cosmetic companies recognized the importance of the beautiful famous face.
 In this newspaper ad from 1939, Blanche Thompson, African-American model and manager of Irwin C. Miller’s famous Brown Skin Models follies act, tells readers, “I never really looked my best until that lucky day I started using Lucky Heart Beauty Preparations.”